EMU at Lancaster

 Kristin assists part-time with the daily operations of the Master of Arts in Education program in Lancaster, Pa.
 When not wrangling data or pleading with the office equipment (or vice versa), Kristin teaches ESL at a local community college.
 In both contexts, she finds pleasure in helping students progress toward their goals.
 Her professional interests include second language composition and corpus linguistics.
 Kristin lives in the city of Lancaster with her husband, Trace, with whom she occasionally rides tandem bicycle.
 They have two dogs.

 Pam gives oversight to the Master of Arts in Education program in Lancaster, PA under the direction of the MA in Ed program director.
-Pam and her husband, Roger Rutt are both EMU alumni.
+Pam and her husband, Roger Rutt, are both EMU alumni.
 They have 3 adult children.
-Pam serves on the board of Anabaptist Deaf Ministries and on the Education Committee of Lancaster Deaf and Hard of Hearing Services.
+Pam also teaches ESL/ASL (American Sign Language) and GED classes for adults who are Deaf with the Literacy Council of Lancaster and serves on the Education Committee of Lancaster Deaf and Hard of Hearing Services.

 James Eric Siburt is a PH.D. candidate at Alvernia University as well as the Assistant Director for the RN to BS program and Adjunct Faculty at Eastern Mennonite University Lancaster.
 His research interests are interdisciplinary examining forms of resistance and power through the intersection of popular culture media, leadership theory, religion, and communications, with a primary research interest in the role visual semiotics plays in revealing these forms.
 He is currently finishing a dissertation that examines the forms of resistance and power represented in pop-culture media.